 KVM (Kernel-based Virtual Machine) is an open-source complete virtualization solution for Linux systems, including Ubuntu.
 Like VirtualBox and VMware Workstation, KVM is a virtualization infrastructure for the Linux kernel that turns it into a hypervisor.

 This brief tutorial shows students and new users how to install KVM kernel modules on the Ubuntu server to enable full virtualization.

-This virtual machine can be managed via virtual-manager graphical user interface or virt-install & virsh CLI commands.
+This virtual machine can be managed via the virtual-manager graphical user interface or first-install & virsh CLI commands.

 When you’re ready to install KVM, follow the steps below:

 Not all systems can install and run KVM modules.
 For example, if you’re running a server that isn’t compatible, KVM can’t be used.
 To check, run the commands below to install a CPU checker tool:

 After installing the above commands, check the CPU compatibility with KVM.
 If KVM is compatible, you should get the message that KVM acceleration can be used.